tazama-lf/docs/Product/configuration-management.md

 }
 ```

-For example, a complete expression for a typology that relies on 4 rule results and calculates the typology score as a sum of the rule result weightings would be composed as follows:
+By example, a complete expression for a typology that relies on 4 rule results and calculates the typology score as a sum of the rule result weightings would be composed as follows:

 ```
 "expression": {